 Search engines determine how well a brand does online by posting their content as the response to questions from search engine users.
-When your content is aimed at answering your customers’ most pertinent concerns, you’ll capture those searches and position your brand as a problem solver.
+When your content is aimed at answering your customers’ most pertinent concerns.
+You’ll capture those searches and position your brand as a problem solver.

-When someone uses a search engine, they’re either asking a question or searching for a specific product.
+If someone uses a search engine, they’re either asking a question or searching for a specific product.
 When you create content, your writing and posting should answer common questions with your products or services as the answer.

 Your social media manager ensures that you’re posting content constantly and consistently.
 They’ll create a roadmap connected to a calendar, outlining what content should be created and when.
 You’ll connect with your customer base as the most relevant times and get their attention during peak social media engagement.

 Search engine optimization is a constant battle, much like social media.
-When you have someone who has crafted and honed your brand voice, you ensure that you’re able to connect with your audience consistently, time after time.
+When you have someone who has crafted and honed your brand voice.
+You ensure that you’re able to connect with your audience consistently, time after time.

 Still Asking What is Social Media Management?

-If you’re still unclear on what is social media management and how it helps your business, it’s time to look at your online business profile.
+If you’re still unclear on what is social media management and how it helps your business.
+It’s time to look at your online business profile.
 If you haven’t been prioritizing your position online, you need to start making that your number one focus in 2019.